Joint Distribution-Informed Shapley Values for Sparse Counterfactual Explanations: The Proposed p-shap and Its Theoretical Aspects

 Namely, $\vec{p}_{\text{OT}}$ minimizes the upper bound of $W_1(f(\vec{x}),\vec{y}^*)$, where the upper bound is based on the expected feature modification cost. \end{theorem}

+Although Theorem~\ref{thm:lipschitz} bounds the transport cost, it serves as a convex proxy for the $\mathcal{NP}$-hard discrete sparsity ($L_0$) problem.
+By concentrating attribution mass on the most efficient paths, the OT coupling effectively guides the greedy selection in Algorithm~\ref{alg:cola} to discard non-essential features.
 In addition, \gls{p-shap} is conceptually correct in attributing the causal behavior to the modifications of the characteristics, stated in Theorem~\ref{thm:intervention} below (proof in Appendix \ref{sec:proof_thm_intervention}). \begin{theorem}[Interventional Effect of \gls{p-shap}] For any subset \( S \subseteq \F \) and any \( \vec{x}_i \) (\(i=1,2,\ldots,n\)), \( v^{(i)}(S) \) represents the causal effect of the difference between the expected value of \( f(\vec{r}) \) under the intervention on features \( S \) and the unconditional expected value of \( f(\vec{r}) \).
 Mathematically, this is expressed as:

 \end{theorem} Furthermore, we remark that \gls{p-shap} preserves nice axioms of B-SHAP and RB-SHAP, which makes it an effective tool for attributing features.
 We omit the proof but refer to \citep{sundararajan2020many,lundberg2017unified} as a reference for axioms of Shapley.